 Thu 15 Feb 18

-Essex graduate Aivar Baikenov has been chosen as a finalist in the British Council Alumni Awards for his 'significant contribution to the development of the financial sector' in Kazakhstan.
+Essex graduate Aivar Baikenov has been chosen as a regional finalist in the British Council Alumni Awards for his 'significant contribution to the development of the financial sector' in Kazakhstan.

 Aivar, 30, who graduated from the Department of Government with a First-Class degree in Economics and Politics in 2010, said he used his studies at Essex to create a positive change within business and finance in his home country.